miguelleonel/Portfolio/[Python] Fine-tuning Llama LLM/readme.txt

 This new fine-tuned model was then tested and this specific model can be found on my HuggingFace account: https://huggingface.co/migleolop/Sep1FineTune

-The model was then compared against the base model in a 1 to 1 comparison, in both qualitative metrics and conversation output.
+The model was then compared against the base model in a 1 to 1 comparison, in both automatic metrics and conversation output.

+Overall, the model showed improvement to stay in character, respond only in Spanish, and metrics favored the fine-tuned model, albeit some neglibile improvement but improvement overall nonetheless.

+Demo to customer was received favorably and future work would involve upgrading to Llama 3.